 - Positive reviews are a deciding factor 72 percent of the time when a person is considering a business to deal with

-- Local business owners are impacted heavily with 92 percent of consumers stating they will visit local business if they have a five star rating
+- Local business owners are impacted heavily with 92 percent of consumers stating they will visit the local business if they have a five-star rating

 - One single negative review can cost a business 30 customers